 - 2 T honey

 - Start preparing your noodles and cook according to package directions

-- While the water is preparing to boil, heat stir fry pan on medium heat
+- While the water is preparing to boil and the tofu is draining, heat stir fry pan on medium heat

 - Chop bok choy, separating the white and green parts

 - Put sesame oil in pan until heated.
 Add ginger and garlic, sauteeing for 1 minute.

 - Add the white ends of the bok choy and red pepper in stir fry pan and sautee until soft (about 4-5 minutes)